dsdardik/GhostBit/README.md

 GhostBit is an ongoing project.
 The next feature to be added will allow for a hidden image to be stored within an image instead of text.

+GhostBit is a client-side application written in JavaScript.

 ## Prerequisites
 All you need to get started is to download and install [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html).
 Then download the source folder.